sandhyaparna/Data-Science/Modeling/Overfitting.md

 https://ai.googleblog.com/2015/08/the-reusable-holdout-preserving.html

 ### Problem
-* Though we use a holdset to verify our model built on training set, we use holdset to revise parameters or algorithm, this frequantly leads to over-fitting on holdout set
+* Adaptive data analysis: Though we use a holdout set to verify our model built on training set, we use holdout set to revise parameters or algorithm, this frequantly leads to over-fitting on holdout set

 ### Solution
 * Regularization